 After half a decade of research, Grann’s new book, Killers of the Flower Moon: The Osage Murders and the Birth of the FBI, follows the murders of Osage Native Americans after striking oil in 1920s Oklahoma.
 Debuting at #3 on The New York Times nonfiction bestsellers list, Killers of the Flower Moon has received rave reviews.
 The Washington Post called it “wildly entertaining” and Booklist described it as “a chilling tale of unfettered greed, cruel prejudice and corrupted justice.”

-Grann’s first book, The Lost City of Z: A Tale of Deadly Obsession in the Amazon, became a #1 NYT bestseller and has been translated into more than 25 languages.
-The book interweaves the story of the legendary British explorer Percy Fawcett’s 1925 quest to find a fabled civilization and Grann’s own attempt to follow Fawcett’s elusive trail and solve one of the greatest mysteries of the twentieth century.
-The film adaptation of The Lost City of Z, made by Brad Pitt’s production company, will be released in April 2017.
+His first book, The Lost City of Z: A Tale of Deadly Obsession in the Amazon, became a #1 NYT bestseller and has been translated into more than 25 languages.
+The book interweaves the story of the legendary British explorer Percy Fawcett’s 1925 quest to find a fabled civilization and Grann’s own attempt to follow Fawcett’s elusive trail and solve “one of the greatest mysteries of the twentieth century.”

 - Book TV: David Grann "The Lost City of Z"

 - Andy Borowitz, Susan Orlean, David Grann, Jane Mayer, and Calvin Trillin in conversation